 This blog was contributed by Chrystie Vachon from our partner Cratejoy.
 Chrystie is the Community Manager at Cratejoy, an all-in-one SAAS platform for subscription boxes.
 She is passionate about helping entrepreneurs build successful and scalable businesses.

-1. The subscription box business is booming
+1. The subscription box business is booming.

-According to experts, the subscription box industry was a 5 billion dollar industry in 2014.
-Since then, we’ve seen an explosion of new subscription services.
-More than 2,000 subscription box services exist in the U.S., as of March of this year.
-In fact, visits to subscription box websites have grown by over 3,000% in the last three years.
-3 years!
+As of March of this year, more than 2,000 subscription box services exist in the U.S. And visits to subscription box websites have grown by over 3,000% in the last three years.
 This is largely due to the fact that consumers have fallen in love with the personalized experience and convenience that subscription boxes offer.

-Wall Street is also taking subscription box businesses seriously as BarkBox, a monthly subscription box for dog owners, is rumored to be on the verge of an IPO or buyout.
+Wall Street is also taking subscription box businesses seriously: BarkBox, a monthly subscription box for dog owners, is rumored to be on the verge of an IPO or buyout.
 It’s also expected to generate over $250 million dollars in revenue in 2018.
 These numbers are proof that the subscription model is lucrative and here to stay.

-2. Turn your passion into profits
+2. You’ll be able to turn your passion into profits.

-3. You don’t need a bunch of cash
+3. You don’t need a bunch of cash.

 Believe it or not, starting a subscription box of your own is not nearly as hard as you may think.
 A great idea, niche products, and a little marketing knowledge can go a long way when launching a subscription business.